ajaynyayapathi/ATR-to-Yara-L-Converter/atr-to-yaral/README.md

 python -m atr_to_yaral.cli --help
 ```

+## Regex compatibility: RE2, not PCRE

+Chronicle's YARA-L regex literals compile with [RE2](https://github.com/google/re2), the same engine behind Go's `regexp` package.
+RE2 does not support lookahead, lookbehind, or backreferences, and it spells Unicode codepoints differently than PCRE/JavaScript-style regex.

+This converter validates every regex against a real RE2 engine (via [`google-re2`](https://pypi.org/project/google-re2/)) before emitting it, not just against a hand-picked list of unsupported constructs:

+- **Unsupported constructs** (lookahead, lookbehind, backreferences, and anything else RE2's real compiler rejects) cause the rule to be skipped with the actual RE2 compiler error, not silently converted into something that will fail — or worse, silently misbehave — in Chronicle.
+- **`\uXXXX` / `\u{XXXXX}` Unicode escapes** (valid in PCRE/JS, not a Unicode codepoint escape in RE2) are mechanically rewritten to RE2's `\x{XXXX}` form before validation.
+Left alone, these compile under RE2 without error but match nothing resembling the intended codepoint — a silent-breakage case, not a compile failure.
+A rule with a rewritten escape gets a `converter_note` in its generated meta block so this is visible in the output, not just in this README.
+- **Embedded literal newlines** inside a regex value (most often introduced by a YAML block scalar in the source rule) are rejected outright.
+A YARA-L regex literal is `/`-delimited on a single line; a literal newline breaks that regardless of which engine is asked to compile it.

+**Known gap:** a UTF-16 surrogate pair used to express a supplementary-plane codepoint (two consecutive `\uD800`–`\uDBFF` / `\uDC00`–`\uDFFF` escapes) is not recombined by this translator.
+A pattern relying on a surrogate pair fails the RE2 compile check rather than being mistranslated — the safer failure mode, but still a gap.
+Use the braced `\u{XXXXX}` form in your ATR source if you need a codepoint above U+FFFF.

 ## The assumption you need to check before deploying anything this generates

 ATR rules match against agent-runtime content: LLM input, tool-call arguments, SKILL.md files.
 Chronicle's UDM has no standard field for that yet, because there is no standard way to ingest AI agent telemetry into Chronicle today.
 That's a real, currently-unsolved gap, not an oversight in this tool.